jcbgamboa/jcbgamboa.github.io/_posts/2018-07-22-On-Linear-Regressions.md

 Evaluating a Regression solution
 -------------------------------------

 Now... there is a literally infinite number of possible lines, and we need to find a way to evaluate them, that is, decide if we like a certain line more than the others.
-For this, we probably should use the errors: lines that have big errors should be discarded, and lines that have low errors should be preferred.
+For this, we probably should use the errors (i.e., the $\boldsymbol{\epsilon}$): lines that have big errors should be discarded, and lines that have low errors should be preferred.
 Unfortunately, there are several ways to "put together" all the $\epsilon_i$ denoting the errors associated with a given line.
 One way to "put together" all these $\epsilon_i$ could be summing them all:

 $$
 \text{Error over all equations: } \\E_{naïve} = \sum_i{\epsilon_i}
 $$

 However, you might have guessed by the word "naïve" there that this formula has problems.
 The problem with this formula the following: that, when some points are above and some points are below the line, the errors will "cancel" each other.
-For example:
+For example, in the image below, the line does not cross any of the data points, but still produces an $E_{naïve} = 0$.
+How?
+The line passes at a distance of exactly 1 from the first five data points, producing a positive error (because the points are above the line) of 1 for each of them; but also passes at a distance of exactly 5 from the sixth data point, producing a negative error (because the point is below the line) of -5.
+When you sum up everything, you get $E_{naïve} = 1 + 1 + 1 + 1 + 1 - 5 = 0$.

 ```python